mattiabaldari/virtualbox-snapshotter/README.md

 ----------------------------------------
 ### Notes

-* **Deletion error**

-    The first time you run the script it could raise an error in the deletion phase.
-    That's normal if you do not have any snapshot, therefore nothing to delete.
-    Don't pay attention to it, it will disappear from the second run on.

 * **Snapshot retention**

-    The script deletes and creates a snapshot every time it runs.
+    If the number of snapshots of the target virtual machine is above 2, the script deletes and creates a snapshot every time it runs.
+In particular deletes the one before the oldest.
-    Therefore if the VM has 2 snapshots (or more) at the run moment, then the VM will continue to have 2 snapshots.
-    The only exception is when the VM has no snapshots and the script produce the first of them.
+    Before reaching the 2 snapshots the script doesn't delete.